 Conspicuous features of the world social process today include the increasing unity of demand among most of the peoples of the world for achievement in the international arena of public order, in its widest as well as in its narrowest sense, and the increasing awareness that efficient world institutions for the optimum creation and distribution of values depend upon the securing of minimum order.
 Subjecting the processes of coercion and violence among nation-states to effective community controls is thus the most fundamental contemporary problem for all who seek a world public order honoring, in deed as in rhetoric, human freedom.
 This problem is not of course peculiar to our age, although the implications of continued failure, given the existing weapons of catastrophic destruction, are now perhaps unique.
 It had its origin with the first conception of a community of states under a common law.
 When emerging territorially-based polities first began to constitute an international arena, the problem became, as it remains, the central one in international law.

 Date of Authorship for this Version

 McDougal, Myres S. and Feliciano, Florentino P., "Legal Regulation of Resort to International Coercion: Aggression and Self-Defense in Policy Perspective" (1959).
 Faculty Scholarship Series.
-Paper 2613.
+2613.